MiniAiLive/Physical-Access-Control-System/README.md

 ## Indoor Unit Setting
 Set the display language for the indoor unit settings interface.
 The settings are Chinese (Simplified), Chinese (Traditional), and English.
-The default is Chinese (Simplified).
+The default is English.

 **Video chat function:**
 - The video conversation function is a function that allows you to monitor the front door from the indoor unit and conduct voice conversations from inside and outside the door.
 A video conversation can be started by pressing the power button on the indoor unit, or a guest can start it by pressing the doorbell on the outdoor unit.